ScionResearch/genomesizeR/paper/paper.md

  : Observed coverage of 95% confidence intervals for each method and two different rank groups, obtained from the validation process. \label{table:CI_coverage}

-The strengths and limitation of each method are outlined in \autoref{table:method_comp}.
-We emphasize that the weighted mean method is only suitable for taxa that are well-characterised at low taxonomic levels and when uncertainty bounds are of minor interest.
+The strengths and limitations of each method are outlined in \autoref{table:method_comp}.
+We emphasise that the weighted mean method is only suitable for taxa that are well-characterised at low taxonomic levels, and when uncertainty bounds are of minor interest.
 The major advantage of the method is that it can be used on queries with several potential taxonomic matches.
-The Bayesian method is the most solid method especially for quantifying uncertainty around estimated means and obtaining estimates for taxa that are not well represented at low ranks in the NCBI database.
+The Bayesian method is the most reliable method especially for quantifying uncertainty around estimated means and obtaining estimates for taxa that are not well represented at low ranks in the NCBI database.

 | | CI estimation	| Model information	| Behaviour with well-studied organisms	| Query is a list of several taxa	| Minimum number of references needed for estimation |
 | -- | -- | -- | -- | -- | -- |